Marcella Sembrich: Education

-While at the Lemberg Conservatory she studied piano with her future husband Wilhelm Stengel and violin with Sigismond Bruckmann.
-When she was sixteen years old Stengel took her to perform for Franz Liszt in Weimar.
+While at the Lemberg Conservatory, she studied piano with her future husband Wilhelm Stengel and violin with Sigismond Bruckmann.
+When she was sixteen years old, Stengel took her to perform for Franz Liszt in Weimar.
 Liszt encouraged her to develop her voice: ‘Sing, sing for the world, for you have the voice of an angel.’
 This led Sembrich to pursue musical studies in Vienna and Milan.
 In the Autumn of 1875 she began her studies at the Vienna Conservatory, studying violin with Joseph Hellmesberger Sr., piano with Julius Epstein, and voice with Viktor Rokitansky.
-After a year it was decided to give up study of the violin and piano and fully devote the young student to voice lessons.
+After a year she decided to fully devote her studies to voice lessons.
 She arrived in Milan in September 1876 to study with one of the most renowned vocal teachers on the continent, namely Giovanni Battista Lamperti, son of the eminent teacher Francesco Lamperti, with whom she would later study in 1885.